-All of the views are enjoyable, and it’s fun to watch the Disney Skyliner creaking by in the distance.
+It’s fun to watch the Disney Skyliner creaking by in the distance.
 I say creaking because it does make a bit of noise as it passes.
-You can read all about the Skyliner and travel times here if you need to learn more before an upcoming trip.

 Volleyball nets are available in several places along the beaches of the resort.

-Caribbean Beach is a simply charming Disney moderate resort with scenic views, fun recreation, and wonderful pool areas.
-Whether you want to be in the middle of the fun or find a private spot with a view to relax, there’s something here for everyone.
+Caribbean Beach is a simply charming Disney moderate resort with scenic views, fun recreation, and fabulous pool areas.
+So whether you want to be in the middle of the fun or find a private spot to relax, there’s something here for everyone.